Telenor shuns India after troubles hit profits

 OSLO Norway's Telenor distanced itself further from the Indian market on Tuesday, excluding the country from its 2012 forecasts for the first time after licensing problems there led to massive writedowns that weighed on its quarterly results.

-The Supreme Court earlier this year ordered the cancellation of 122 telecoms licences after a corruption-tainted licensing round.
+India's Supreme Court earlier this year ordered the cancellation of 122 telecoms licenses after a corruption-tainted licensing round.

 "This (fee) package will make it almost impossible for incumbents like Telenor to stay in India," Chief Executive Jon Fredrik Baksaas said on Tuesday.